Woman found dead; Deputies searching for boyfriend likely tied to her death

 BATON ROUGE- East Baton Rouge sheriff's deputies are looking for a man they believe had involvement in the death of his girlfriend.

-Deputies responded to the Ivy Park Apartments on Jones Creek Road Wednesday around noon where they found 42-year-old Tonyetta Loveless dead.
+Deputies responded to the Ivy Park Apartments on Jones Creek Road Wednesday, around 12 p.m., where they found 42-year-old Tonyetta Loveless dead.

 Investigators believe she was fighting with her boyfriend 39-year-old Andre Weatherspoon the evening before and he was seen hitting her and flashing a gun at her.